Differentially private inference via noisy optimization: Randomized M-estimators via noisy Newton's method

 \subsection{Differentially private Newton's method and convergence analysis}

 We will require some regularity conditions on the Hessian matrix $\nabla^2\mathcal{L}_n(\theta)$.
-In particular, we need the Hessian to be factorizable in a way that allow us to leverage Lemma \ref{lem:GaussianMatrix}.
-This Hessian structure is typical of loss minimization problems with linear predictors such as linear regression, robust regression, and generalized linear models.
+In particular, we need the Hessian to be factorizable in a way that allow us to leverage Lemma \ref{lem:GaussianMatrix}, which is typical for problems with linear predictors such as linear regression, robust regression, and generalized linear models.
 We will also assume that the spectral norm of the Hessian is uniformly bounded.